iohan/iohan/README.md

 ![alt text](Untitled_Artwork.jpg?raw=true)
-### Hi, I'm Johan, 👋 👨🏼‍💻
+## Johan says, everyday is School Day
-I'm a Front-end Developer from Gävle, Sweden.
+I'm a front-end developer located in Gävle, Sweden.
-**My goal is to never stop learning and, for me, everyday is School Day.**
+**My primary goal in life is to never stop learning.**

+### Up for hire
+If you need something done in a hurry, let me know on johan.ostling@gmail.com

+### Currently working on:
+Desktop Application for a Paper Mill Company using Electron, React, Node.js and SQLite.

 ### Languages and Tools, currently in possession: